paulodcsc/React-to-do-list/README.md

 # To-do list using React and Typescript

-This repository contains the frontend and backend of a chat application built using ChatEngine.
+This repository contains a front-end "to-do list" app create with React.JS, Typescript, Bootstrap and Axios.

 ## Installation